Sintrop/regeneration-credit/docs-site/docs/contracts/RegeneratorRules.md

 function afterRealizeInspection(address addr, uint32 score) public returns (uint256)
 ```

-This function is intended to be called by a whitelisted external contract, the InspectionRules
+Processes actions after an inspection is successfully realized for a regenerator's area.
-after an inspection is completed.
+Increments the regenerator's total inspections and updates their regeneration score.

-_Processes actions after an inspection is successfully realized for a regenerator's area.
+_This function is intended to be called by a whitelisted external contract, the InspectionRules
-Increments the regenerator's total inspections and updates their regeneration score._
+after an inspection is completed._

 #### Parameters